Pop-Code/redux-async-load/README.md

   - no args
   - return string
   - This method will be invoked for each render on server side, you must return the html of your app using renderToString from react-dom
+- stateKey: string
+    - default: 'asyncLoad'
+    - This is the key of the reducer in your state

+#### stateSelector:(key, state) =>) => asyncState
+stateSelector is used to find the asyncState inside the redux state.
+- key: string
+    - The key of the asyncState in the redux state
+- state: Object
+    - The redux state

+#### isReady:(asyncState: {[key]: {loading: boolean}}) => boolean
+isReady will check the asyncState to know if all components are loaded
+- asyncState: Object
+    - This is the state of the component living in the store.
+Use the stateSelector to get it.
+- return boolean true if all components are loaded

 ## Components